Do you know how honey is produced and how important are bees for agriculture?

 As for the cheese products, there are many things you should try:

-Kopanisti, the most famous cheese of the island, is made with goat’s and sheep’s milk that coagulates with natural curd and is left to mature for several months, with another cheese added during fermentation.
+Kopanisti, the most famous cheese on the island, is made with goat’s and sheep’s milk that coagulates with natural curd and is left to mature for several months, with another cheese added during fermentation.
 Its texture is grainy and its taste is special, piquant and spicy.

-Tirovolia, a white and soft cheese that stars in most Mykonian pita, such as melopita (honey pie) and kremmidopita (onion pie).
+Tirovolia, is a white and soft cheese that stars in most Mykonian pita, such as melopita (honey pie) and kremmidopita (onion pie).
 It is a fresh cheese, which comes from the first stages of processing of kopanisti, but it is not spicy.

-Galachtia, a smooth blend of cheese and water that resembles airan (a drink made of yoghurt, water and salt), which is consumed at breakfast.
+Galachtia, a smooth blend of cheese and water that resembles airan (a drink made of yoghurt, water and salt), is consumed at breakfast.

 Xinotiri, which is the classic xinomizithra of Mykonos.
 It has stayed longer in the sun so it is relatively harder.
 It has a lovely aroma and is a superb accompaniment to pasta and red sauces.